Thanks for subscribing!

 You will now receive future content from Lyra Health.

+One of the many unfortunate consequences of all the stress of the past year has been a nationwide disturbance in sleep.
+With rates of anxiety and depression skyrocketing, getting a good night’s rest can become increasingly difficult.
 Since we all know that good sleep is essential to good health, it’s important to learn how to sleep well.
-With so many obstacles to getting a good night’s sleep, what can an entrepreneur – or anyone – do to assure the achievement of enough rest for good functioning during the rest of the day?
+But with so many obstacles to getting a good night’s sleep, what can you do to assure the achievement of enough rest for good functioning during the rest of the day?

 And check in frequently here for more advice or follow us on Facebook and LinkedIn for more insights into optimal well-being.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.

 Rebecca Aptekar, PsyD, is a clinical psychologist who specializes in using acceptance and commitment therapy (ACT) and other evidence based therapies.
 At Lyra, she manages clinical programs, develops content for workshops, and conducts therapy for high-tech employees.